US Open Tickets - good deal signals to buy

 - Use the daily "Schedule of Play" guide to choose your favorite matches during the tournament.

-- Sometimes, the night before or hours before a match, some people *may* sell at a loss
+- Patient buyers: the night before or hours before a match, a few people *may* sell at a loss

 Upper vs Lower Promenade (Row letters matter!)